 Types of Courses

 We understand you need flexible course options to balance school, career, and other life commitments.
-We offer a number of ways for you to experience the classroom.
+We offer a number of ways for you to experience Harvard Extension School courses.

-These courses meet once a week in the evenings on the Harvard campus (several Saturday courses are also available).
+These courses meet on the Harvard campus.
 In course descriptions, the day and time of the class meetings are listed.
 Some courses have separate labs or small section meetings.
-The days and times of those are either listed in the descriptions, on the course website or in the syllabus, or announced by the teaching staff once class begins.
+The days and times of those are either listed in the descriptions, on the website, on the syllabus, or announced by the teaching staff once class begins.

-In this type of course you participate in most of the course online, and you attend one intensive weekend class on campus.
-Information about the format—online or live web conference—and dates of the intensive weekend class are outlined in the course description.
+In this type of course, you participate online in most of the course, and you attend an intensive weekend class on campus.
+Information about the format of the online meetings and the dates of the intensive weekend meeting are outlined in the course description.